webrtc/webrtc-org/contributing/index.md

 ### Code Style

-We generally follow the [Chromium][8] style guides.
+We follow the [Chromium][8] style guides.
 For sake of consistency a reviewer might ask you to break the style guide, or extend your changes to make old non-compliant code up to date with the style guide.

 [8]: http://www.chromium.org/developers/coding-style